openedx/docs.openedx.org/source/community/release_notes/dogwood.rst

 * The FoldIt protein simulator XModule.

 * The LTI XModule.
-This XModule has been replaced by the :ref:`LTI XBlock`.
+This XModule has been replaced by the `LTI XBlock`.

 * Support has ended for the graphical_slider_tool.
 Code for this tool will be removed entirely in the Open edX Eucalyptus release.